abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

       - The Minimum Latency Problem
       - The :math:`1/s_{jk}/\sum C_j` Scheduling Problem
       - ...

+    ..  [#daunting_section_zoo_routing_problems] You can stop reading now if you want: this section involves neither Constraint Programming nor the or-tools library.

+    ..  [#taxonomy_RP] From time to time, an article is published to propose a good classification but none has been adopted by the community so far.
+See [Eksioglu2009]_ for instance.

+    ..  [#routing_problems_not_universally_accepted] Some people may actually disagree with the terms used in this manual.

+    ..  [#note_equivalence_scheduling_routing] Although Scheduling Problems and Routing Problems are not solved with the same techniques.
+See [Prosser2003]_ for instance.

+    ..
+[Eksioglu2009] B. Eksioglu, A. Volkan Vural, A. Reisman, *The vehicle routing problem: A taxonomic review*, Computers & Industrial Engineering, Volume 57, Issue 4, November 2009, Pages 1472-1483.

+    ..
+[Prosser2003] J. C. Beck, P. Prosser and E. Selensky, *Vehicle Routing and Job Shop Scheduling: What's the difference?*, Proc. of the 13th International Conference on Automated Planning and Scheduling, 2003, pages 267--276.

+    ..  warning:: Be aware of the complexity of the classification of Routing Problems when you search for a specific routing problem.

     ..  topic:: So what is a *Routing Problem* anyway?

-        Broadly speaking, it is a mathematical problem where you need to find *routes* in a graph (or more generally a network) respecting some *visiting constraints*.
+        Broadly speaking, a Routing Problem is a mathematical problem where you need to find *routes* in a graph (or more generally a network) respecting some *visiting constraints*.
-        A *route* is a path connecting a starting and an ending vertex. *Visiting constraints* forbid or force to visit some or all nodes, edges and arcs.
+        A *route* is a path connecting a starting vertex and an ending vertex (both can coincide).
+        *Visiting constraints* forbid or force to visit some or all nodes, edges and arcs.
 Often additional constraints are required to model real problems.

-        These problems are so difficult that there are generally only solved when they belong to one of the three categories mentioned above [#routing_three_categories_problems]_.

-        ..  [#routing_three_categories_problems] But remember that these categories overlap.
-What is for sure, is that there is no universal algorithm to solve any Routing Problem and that already basic versions of some simple Routing Problems are *really* hard to solve.

-        Notice that what is known as the *General Routing Problem* in the scientific literature is a combination of NRP and VRP: You have a graph or a network and you must find one tour covering/serving some required arcs/edges/nodes for a minimum cost, i.e. you only have 1 vehicle.
+        Notice that what is known as the *General Routing Problem* in the scientific literature is a combination of NRP and ARP: You have a graph or a network and you must find one tour covering/serving some required arcs/edges/nodes for a minimum cost, i.e. you only have 1 vehicle.

     We present now the three broad categories of Routing Problems.
 All are *Optimization Problems* where we try not only to find a solution but a good solution or even a best solution.
-Most problems minimize an objective function along the routes defined in the solution, typically the (linear) sum of the weights of the edges/arcs/nodes the solution is made of and a cost for the vehicles when more than one is implied.
+Most problems minimize an objective function along the routes defined in the solution.
+Typically, the objective function is the sum of the weights of the edges/arcs/nodes the solution is made of and a cost for each of the vehicles when more than one is involved.

     One main difference between Arc Routing Problems and Node Routing Problems is that basic ARPs (like the Chinese